paralllax/hacker-blog/_posts/2020-09-03-RPM-basics.md

 * * *

-This will be a brief overview of RPM and what it is.
+This will be a brief, no frills, overview of RPM and what it is.
 There will be a few examples, followed by scenarios with issues you may come across frequently.
 This should be a sufficient introduction to get you comfortable with rpm.
 Note this will not include installing and uninstalling packages, as there are a million guides on that.
 Rather we will touch on some of the other basics uses and features that are, at times, overlooked.

 ## Index